kotest/kotest-cookbook/README.md

 | Process task 1         |                        |
 |                        |       Cancel           |

-And then we should verify which tasks were processed.
+And then we would verify which tasks were processed.
 <br/>
 <br/>
-While this is clearly doable, it requires a lot of work, and the test may be
+While this is clearly doable, it requires a lot of work, and the test may be:

 * imprecise - we might not be able to guarantee exactly when the `cancel` call happens, so we cannot expect exactly how many tasks were processed
 * flaky - even though we do not match number of processed tasks exactly, sometimes the test may fail.